mskian/ssl-expiry-reminder/README.md

 - Locally you can use this on your Desktop/laptop with Linux Distro/Windows/macOS

-- I Locally tested it on tested on Windows 10 it's Working well but Some users facing an issues like `checkssl is not recongized as an internal or external command, operable program or batch file`  if you are facing this issue on your Windows System Just uninstall & reinstall the Node.js LTS version & try
+- I Locally tested it on tested on Windows 10 it's Working well but Some users facing an issues like `checkssl is not recongized as an internal or external command, operable program or batch file`  if you are facing this issue on your Windows System Just uninstall & reinstall the Node.js LTS version & try again

 ## 📖 Library